When Your Child Has Guillain-Barré Syndrome (GBS)

 How Is GBS Treated?

-GBS may resolve on its own within a few weeks or longer.
-However, treatment may help shorten the length of the illness.
+GBS may resolve on its own within a few weeks.
+However, treatment can help shorten the length of the illness.

 If your child receives treatment, hospital care is needed until symptoms improve.

 In addition, your child may receive supportive care to treat symptoms as needed.
-This can include medication to treat muscle and nerve pain or assistance with eating or breathing until recovery occurs.
+This can include medication to treat muscle and nerve pain or assistance with eating or breathing.

 Overall treatment time varies for each child.
 The doctor will discuss other treatment options with you if needed.